 9. Use appropriate juice viscosity

-For coil heads that require a lot of power (like the TF series of tanks from SMOK), anything lower than 70% VG stands a good chance of leaking due to the thinness of PG and how massive the juice ports are in these kinds of tanks.
+For coil heads that require a lot of power (like the TFV8 and other TF series of tanks from SMOK), anything lower than 70% VG stands a good chance of leaking due to the thinness of PG and how massive the juice ports are in these kinds of tanks.
+Understanding the differences between PG and VG are paramount.
 The viscosity that should be used is often recommended in the instruction manual.
 A good rule of thumb is, the big-cloud-chucking devices do well with 70% VG (only 30% PG) and above, and MTL devices are generally good up to 70% VG.
 Make sure to always look at your e-juice label to determine your PG/VG ratio.

 10. Keep a lid on it